Tuesday, 29 December 2020

 The other two canonical gospels, Mark and John, add some information about Jesus’ home life, but nothing about his birth.
 They corroborate Luke’s story that Jesus’ hometown was Nazareth, in Galilee.
 (Or maybe Capernaum.
 But definitely not Bethlehem, as it is in Matthew.)
 Jesus has a mother, brothers, and sisters in Mark 3.31–32; Mark 6.3 gives him four named brothers, multiple sisters, and a mother named Mary; and depending on the textual variant you choose, either Jesus’ father is a builder, or Jesus himself is.
 John 7.3–5 refers to Jesus’ brothers, 7.41–42 addresses the inconsistency between Jesus’ home in Galilee and the fact that the Messiah is supposed to come from Bethlehem, and 19.25–26 refers to his mother and maternal aunt.
 A few other snippets in Paul’s epistles and in Josephus give some further independent testimony about Jesus’ siblings.

-(Some apologists reject all of the references to siblings, wanting Mary to have perpetual virginity for some reason.
+(Some apologists reject all of the references to siblings, wanting Mary to remain perpetually a virgin.
 They do this either by interpreting the word ‘sibling’ metaphorically every time it appears, or by making up a story that Joseph had a previous marriage, so that Jesus had some half-siblings.
 If you don’t start out taking perpetual virginity for granted in advance, the mental acrobatics look pretty silly.)

 Anyway, while Jesus’ family life has some interest in its own right, these passages don’t have anything much to do with the Nativity stories.
 For the Nativity, it’s all about Matthew and Luke.
 And that isn’t encouraging: no element of either story shows up in the earliest Christian texts, that is, in Paul’s letters or in the earliest gospel, Mark.
 Right from the word go we’ve got every reason to think of the Nativity stories as two relatively late impositions on earlier traditions and beliefs.